Wind-WindKids/winding/samples/sophieandwind/winter.md

 Imagine you play catch with Wind.
 You throw the ball—
 and instead of playing,
 he closes his eyes
-and starts praying.
+and hopes it will land in his hands.

 Would he catch the ball?”

 Sophie laughed.
 “No, of course not.”

-“In the sky, it is the same.
-Caring and playing with eyes open
-is more than praying with eyes closed.”

 --